Hoffmann-Lab/STageR/README.md

 # How to run the scripts

-`STageR.predict.Rmd` predicts the aging stage of mouse (early life, midlife, late life) based on DNA methylation in intestine.
+`STageR.predict.Rmd` predicts the epigenetic aging stage of mouse (early life, midlife, late life) based on DNA methylation in intestine.
 It reads the validation data from Olecka & van Boemmel et al. (2023) to show the prediction of the aging stages for 20 samples.
 The predicted probabilities are visualised using a barplot.
 The confusion matrix summarizing all samples in the validation set is also shown. `STageR.predict.Rmd` runs only few seconds on a standard machine.

 You can knit the `STageR.predict.Rmd` directly in the RStudio or run `Rscript -e "rmarkdown::render('STageR.predict.Rmd')"` on the command line.